The Fetal Center

 If it is determined that the fetus has spina bifida, a series of ultrasounds will be performed throughout pregnancy to monitor the baby’s progress.
 A chromosomal analysis may be recommended to identify chromosomal abnormalities.
 Other tests, including a fetal MRI or fetal echocardiogram, may be recommended if other abnormalities are suspected.
 A pediatric neurosurgeon will evaluate the prenatal tests and discuss neonatal care and long term outcome.

 For select cases, fetal surgery may benefit infants prenatally diagnosed with spina bifida.
 Based on the positive results of the study, Children's Memorial Hermann is now screening patients for potential fetal intervention of prenatally diagnosed spina bifida.
-Please contact the Texas Fetal Center for questions regarding fetal surgery for myelomeningocele and other prenatally diagnosed anomalies.
+Please contact The Fetal Center for questions regarding fetal surgery for myelomeningocele and other prenatally diagnosed anomalies.

 On February 9, 2011, the New England Journal of Medicine published the results of the Management of Myelomeningocele Study (MOMS trial) that studied the effects of fetal surgery for the repair of spina bifida (myelomeningocele) compared to the routine care of surgery after birth.
 The study, which followed 158 women, found that if a baby is operated on while still in utero, serious complications of the worst form of spina bifida can be lessened.
 Fetal surgery decreased the need for shunting at 12 months for the infants in the study, and nearly half were able to walk without crutches by age two-and-a-half.